 For six months households identified by the Ministry of Education as needing broadband for education will get a free connection.
 This only applies where there is suitable Chorus infrastructure.

 The plan is to use the best available broadband.
-That means fibre where a connection is in place, VDSL if fibre is not installed and ADSL if VDSL is not available.
-Because there are restrictions on installing new fibre connections under the Covid-19 lockdown, Chorus says it expects most of the connections will use the copper technologies: VDSL and ADSL.
+That means fibre where a connection is in place.
+It means VDSL if fibre is not installed and ADSL if VDSL is not available.
+There are restrictions on installing new fibre connections under the Covid-19 lockdown.
+For that reason Chorus says it expects most of the connections will use the copper technologies: VDSL and ADSL.

 Speed is of the essence